-MODS is excited to announce the Build a Better World Challenge, to design solutions to some of our most pressing issues of climate change and resiliency!
-Our theme this year revolves around Cutting Waste and Boosting Efficiency.
+The Build a Better World Challenge, revolves around design solutions to some of our most pressing issues of climate change and resiliency!
+Our theme for the 2023 Visit Lauderdale Science Festival revolved around Cutting Waste and Boosting Efficiency.
 South Florida students are divided into two categories, Juniors (grades 5th-8th) and Seniors (grades 9th-12th).
-Finalists have the chance to win cash prizes and the winner will receive a grand prize of over $8,000 to fund their project!
+Finalists have the chance to win cash prizes and the winner received a grand prize of over $8,000 to fund their project!

 South Florida is ground-zero for the effects of climate change.
 We must address climate change at its source, while adapting to remain resilient to the impacts of increased extreme weather, heat, flooding and sea level rise.

-The overall winning idea will receive $8,500 to get their idea off the ground with funds given to a partner organization to mentor the winner.
+The overall 2024 winning idea received $8,500 to get their idea off the ground with funds given to a partner organization to mentor the winner.

-The top 3 ideas from each category will receive a cash prize for personal use
+The top 3 ideas from each category received a cash prize for personal use

 - 1st Place $350